wuertele/Drupal-Deployer/README.txt

 -- FAQ --

+Q: When admin_menu is enabled, plenty of blank space is added to the bottom of my theme.
+Why?

+A: This is caused by a long list of links to module issue queues at Drupal.org.
+   Just go to Administer >> User management >> Permissions >> admin_menu and
+   disable the permission "display drupal links" for your or all roles.
+   Since uid 1 always has all permissions, this link list cannot be disabled for uid 1.

 Q: After upgrading to 6.x-1.x, admin_menu disappeared.
 Why?

 A: This should not happen.
 If it did, visit